 Educational & Outreach Activities

-We organized a well-attended cover crop cocktail field day at Kahumana Farm in conjuction with their annual Farm Fair.
+In 2017, we organized a well-attended cover crop cocktail field day at Kahumana Farm in conjuction with their annual Farm Fair.
 Through partnerships, the field day featured an all-star panel of soil health experts and farmers: Dr. Jen Kucera (NRCS), Gabe Brown (Brown’s Ranch), Bob Shaffer (Soil Culture Co.) and Jayme Barton (HARC and project technical advisor).
 In addition to small group time with all of the panel experts, participants had the opportunity to evaluate a six species cover crop cocktail alongside single species plots of each of the species in the cocktail (sunn hemp, lab lab, oilseed radish, black oats, buckwheat, sorghum-sudan grass).

 In 2017, the project coordinator gave three presentations on cover crop cocktails to groups of farmers at the following events: Hawaii Farmers’ Union United Annual State Convention, No-Till, Small-Scale Farming Workshop (one event on the island of Oahu and a duplicate event on Hawaii Island) (See attached: HFUU-2017-Convention;Cover-crop-cocktails-No-Till-workshop-HARC)